Best Beef Recipes is an Amazon Associate. We receive compensation for purchases made through affiliate links.

 This Philly Cheesesteak Sliders recipe makes one of the best party food ideas ever!
 With just 10 minutes of prep and 30 minutes to cook, plus simple ingredients, these Hawaiian roll sliders are quick, easy, and so delicious.
 Tasty mini Philly cheesesteaks make a fun family dinner or the perfect football party finger food!

 When it comes to choosing the best meat for Philly cheesesteak, thinly sliced or shaved steak is always the answer.
-After all, the beef is the most important part of what makes it a Philly cheesesteak recipe!

 Most Philly cheesesteak recipes you find will use thinly sliced ribeye steak.
 For these Hawaiian roll sliders, however, we use thinly sliced sirloin steak.
 Not only is sirloin steak just as good as ribeye for cheesesteak when sliced thin, it is more budget-friendly than ribeye.